strugee/strugee.github.com/src/blog/where-were-headed-aka-im-worried.md

-# Post information
+---

-This post was published as "Where we're headed (a.k.a.
-I'm worried)" at "1482482615 UTC-7" by "Alex Jordan", and was categorized as "musings,politics".
+title: "Where we're headed (a.k.a.
+I'm worried)"

-# Post text
+time:
+  epoch: 1482482615
+  utcoffset: "UTC-7"
+author: "Alex Jordan"
+categories:
+  - musings
+  - politics
+---

 (These are some thoughts I've had after reading [To Combat Trump, Democrats Ready a G.O.P.
 Tactic: Lawsuits][1] in the New York Times.)